-Between 2008 and 2010 several events and initiatives transpired regarding the development of Barbados' medical tourism sector, initially focusing primarily on health and wellness tourism.
+Between 2008 and 2010 several key events and initiatives transpired regarding the development of Barbados' medical tourism sector, albeit primarily focusing on health and wellness tourism.
 The impact of these events remains significant.

 3.3.1 April 2008 Regional Health and Wellness Tourism Conference